tredly/container-postgresql/README.md

 ## PostgreSQL Container for Tredly

-Version 1.0.2 June 18 2016
+Version 1.0.3 June 24 2016

 ## Installation

-Requires Tredly 1.0.0-rc.1 <https://github.com/tredly/tredly> or later
+Requires Tredly 1.0.0 <https://github.com/tredly/tredly> or later

 ### Modifying container options

 By default, the container name is "postgres".
-Change this by changing containerName in the Tredlyfile prior to building this container.
+Change this by changing containerName in `tredly.yaml` prior to building this container.

-Many other options can be changed in the Tredlyfile
+Many other options can be changed in `tredly.yaml`

 ### Configuring PostgreSQL

-postgresql.conf is configured with some example configurations.
-Please change them for your environment. pg_hba.conf is configured with some example configurations.
-You should change these to suit your environment. recovery.done exists as an example for Master/Slave configuration of PostgreSQL
+`postgresql.conf` is configured with some example configurations.
+Please change them for your environment.
+`pg_hba.conf` is configured with some example configurations.
+You should change these to suit your environment.
+`recovery.done` exists as an example for Master/Slave configuration of PostgreSQL

 You will need to create your own SSL keys for Postgres.